 DILIP BARMAN is a long-time OLLI instructor who has taught at numerous schools.
 He is a professional photographer.

-6 Wednesdays, April 17–May 22, 11:00am–12:30pm, The Bishop’s House.
+6 Wednesdays, April 16–May 21, 11:00am–12:30pm, The Bishop’s House.
 Maximum: 15.
-Fee: $45.
-Course ID: 0619
+Fee: $50.
+Course ID: 0619.

-6 Wednesdays, April 17–May 22, 11:00am–12:30pm, The Bishop’s House.
-Maximum: 20.
-Fee: $45.
-Course ID: 1153
+6 Wednesdays, April 16–May 21, 11:00am–12:30pm, The Bishop’s House.
+Maximum: 35.
+Fee: $50.
+Course ID: 1423.

 This course is for those who are interested in current events.
-Each week we discuss news from the United States, the world, and the Triangle.
-We begin each class with a list of proposed topics and discuss those of interest to the group.
-Class members also offer topics for discussion.
+Each week we will discuss news from the United States, the world, and the Triangle.
+We will begin each class with a list of proposed topics and discuss those of interest to the group.
+Class members may also offer topics for discussion.

-Active participation by class members is encouraged (but not mandatory), as it expands our mutual understanding of the many events that might affect us.
+Active participation by class members is encouraged (but not mandatory), since it expands our mutual understanding of the many events that might affect us.
 Discussions are enriched by the variety of backgrounds, expertise, and viewpoints of class members.
 Topics are discussed knowledgeably, respectfully, and sometimes with passion, but we always end with humor, looking forward to the next class.

-We offer two sections of this class.
+We offer two sections of this course.
 The discussion leaders will rotate between the two sections.
-Each has participated in “The World Today” discussions many times, each brings a distinctive style and background to the class, and most important, each will elicit a wide spectrum of views from class members.
+Each has participated in The World Today discussions many times, each brings a distinctive style and background to the class, and, most important, each will elicit a wide spectrum of views from class members.

 HENRY BLINDER is an attorney and served in several different positions as a legal counsel to local government and state agencies.
 He was the city attorney for the City of Durham for many years prior to his retirement in 2008 and has lived in Durham for more than thirty years.

-TOM HAUCK grew up overseas and then worked for Texaco, managing petroleum marketing companies in West Africa and Central and South America, ending his career in Nigeria.
+TOM HAUCK grew up overseas and then worked for Texaco managing petroleum marketing companies in West Africa and Central and South America, ending his career in Nigeria.

-BOB LYNCH has taught and counseled students from the 7th grade to university level during a forty-four-year career in education.
+BOB LYNCH has taught and counseled students from the seventh grade to university level during a forty-four-year career in education.
 With two master’s degrees (Antioch College in social studies and NYU in counseling), he has spent the bulk of his career as a high school counselor.

 Please note: There are two sections of this course open for enrollment.
 When registering online, enter the four-digit Course ID (0393) into the course search.
-You will then need to choose between the following sections.
+You will then need to choose between the two sections.
 If registering by paper, write the preferred section on the line.

-Section 1: Course ID: 0393-019
+Section 1: Course ID: 0393-025

-Section 2: Course ID: 0393-020
+Section 2: Course ID: 0393-026